 - Before pushing updates to your live site, ensure that you test with the current stable version of Chrome.
 Most visitors to your site will have the stable version of Chrome installed, and if you depend on beta-only features, users with the stable version will be impacted.

-To add the basic Cast features to your app, go to Integrate Cast v3 into your Chrome app.
+To add the basic Cast features to your app, go to Integrate CAF into your Chrome app.